chrisbrasington/kobo-to-obsidian-import/README.md

 This project really isn't about *second brain* however it is about adding your reading highlights into [Obsidian](https://obsidian.md/), so it is searchable within your *second brain* vault.

-A good intro to the concept is this video by [Matt D'Avella -  I learned a productivity system for organizing life ](https://www.youtube.com/watch?v=0_44XEVOwek)
+A good intro to the concept is this video by [Matt D'Avella -  I learned a productivity system for organizing life ](https://www.youtube.com/watch?v=0_44XEVOwek) or [Building a Second Brain by Tiago Forte](https://www.overdrive.com/media/8033824/building-a-second-brain)

 ## Dependencies